Vyral/scott-voak/_posts/2019-02-12-is-the-market-slowdown-to-blame-for-the-increased-number-of-notice-of-defaults-filings.md

 ---
 layout: post
 title: >-
-  Is the Market Slowdown to Blame for the Increased Number of Notice of Defaults Filings?
+  Is the Market Slowdown to Blame for the Increased Number of Notice of Default Filings?
 date: 2019-02-12 17:03:38
 tags: